JackHast/project_4/README.md

 The excel file words.xlsx, which contains a list of negative and positive words can be found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html).

 In the notebook Pre-processing.ipynb, these 7 data sets were combined and cleaned.
-Cleaning involved removal of URLs, removal of irrelevant strings such as “UPDATE –” and “Politics live with Andrew Sparrow” along with non-alphanumeric characters such as commas, apostrophes etc. The reason we removed non-alphanumeric characters was that the tokenizer (spoken about in the next section in more depth) used to create the neural network would treat two strings for example ‘meltdown’ and meltdown as two different tokens because of the apostrophes, however, we wanted all occurrences of the same word to seen as the same by the NN.
-We also removed strings such as “US” and “UK” since they occurred frequently, and it was a possibility that the NN would associate them more heavily with either negative or positive sentiments depending on the training data, i.e., if there were particular strings such as the ones mentioned above that occurred more in negative headlines then upon seeing them the NN would be biased towards negative, especially if the NN was not familiar with the other words in the input string.
+Cleaning involved removal of URLs, removal of irrelevant strings such as “UPDATE –” and “Politics live with Andrew Sparrow” along with non-alphanumeric characters such as commas, apostrophes etc. The reason we removed non-alphanumeric characters was that the tokenizer (spoken about in the next section in more depth) used to create the neural network would treat two strings for example ‘meltdown’ and meltdown as two different tokens because of the apostrophes, however, we wanted all occurrences of the same word to seen as the same word by the NN.
+We also removed strings such as “US” and “UK” since they occurred frequently, and it was a possibility that the NN would associate them more heavily with either negative or positive sentiments depending on the training data, i.e., if there were particular strings such as the ones mentioned above that occurred more in negative headlines, then the NN would be biased towards classifying them as negative, especially if the NN was not familiar with the other words in the input string.

 ### EDA